acm-uiuc/til/_til/vim/default-netrw-to-tree-liststyle.md

+---
-# Default netrw To Tree Liststyle
+title: Default netrw To Tree Liststyle
+category: vim
+---

 The built-in `netrw` plugin is a great way to browse files and directories within a Vim session. `netrw` supports four ways of displaying files and